ed-fish/ed-fish.github.io/_news/announcement_2.md

 inline: true
 ---

-Our latest MMX-Trailer 20 Dataset to be published at ICIP 2021.
-The largest movie trailer dataset to date!
+Our latest MMX-Trailer 20 Dataset will be released shortly.
+The largest movie dataset to date with pre-computed expert embeddings for audio, motion, scene, and object detection.